dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 This pair of scripts is specifically designed for Unraid's "User Scripts" plugin, though I'm sure it can be adapted to other linux systems with a bit of knowhow.
 You'd most likely just need to detemrine the best way to retrieve the CPU/HDD temps for your linux flavor of choice, but the ipmitool portions should carry over

 It started out as me having trouble getting tools designed to do this to work right and just being very tired of loud fans (especially since my server is in my home office).
-I still wanted the fans to crank up some when heavy processing was being done.
+I still wanted the fans to crank up some when heavy processing was being done, though I don't need anywhere near the full throughput of the stock supermicro fans!
 I fleshed it out a bit and added in-line comment instructions on how to modify it to suit your own needs.

 Very basic rundown of what this does:
 - Gather all of the CPU temps, determine max